alex3165/webinit/readme.md

 # Simple web project initializer for Mac

-The script generate a simple web project initialisation including a css reset, jquery and requirejs.
+The script generate a simple web project initialization including css reset, jquery and requirejs.
 You can modify the foo folder to adapt your initialize folder to your needs.

 ## How to install ?